ty-mcdk/easy-custom-music/README.md

 # Limitations

-Using .ogg Opus may cause errors due to a limitation with thge Love 2D engine.
+Using .ogg Opus may cause errors due to a limitation with the Love 2D engine.
 Please only use .ogg Vorbis format

 Currently only supports one audio file per folder